-A few additional libraries can be installed to enhance coverage and speed, most importantly ciso8601 and regex (for speed) as well as dateparser (to go beyond the current focus on English or German).
+Additional libraries can be installed to enhance efficiency: cchardet and ciso8601 (for speed).
 They may not work on all platforms and have thus been singled out although installation is recommended:

-$ pip install htmldate[all] # install with all additional functionality
+$ pip install htmldate[speed] # install with additional functionality

 You can also install or update the packages separately, htmldate will detect which ones are present on your system and opt for the best available combination.